More choices for train travellers

 This new tool, as well as today’s train timetable boost, will combine with a 30 per cent fare discount for metropolitan passengers travelling outside of peak periods, giving passengers more confidence to return to public transport and encouraging people to travel on either side of the busy morning and afternoon periods.

-The off-peak discount will be in place for the next three months, automatically providing 30 per cent off myki fares for passengers touching off between 9.30am and 4pm or after 7pm on weekdays.
+The off-peak discount will be in place until 2 July, automatically providing 30 per cent off myki fares for passengers touching off between 9.30am and 4pm or after 7pm on weekdays.

 The new timetable features new services throughout the day across metropolitan and regional lines, including 125 new services each week on the Ballarat line, and greater frequency outside of peak hours on most metropolitan train lines.